Make gardening own family affair at Lewiston GardenFest

 •Bring the youngsters to Hennepin Park, positioned at the corner of Center and Fourth Streets, for a few crafty fun.
 Decorate ladybug rocks or create tissue vegetation – each even as supplies last – for an innovative souvenir to take home.

-Throughout the weekend, festivalgoers can walk through numerous public and private gardens of Lewiston residents, opened solely for Lewiston GardenFest, with a free lawn walk.
+Throughout the weekend, festivalgoers can walk through numerous public and private gardens of Lewiston residents, which are opened solely for Lewiston GardenFest, with a free lawn walk.
 The gardens vary in length and fashion and are positioned within strolling distance or a brief force from Center Street.

 Pick up a map highlighting the featured gardens at one of the hospitality booths for the duration of GardenFest.

 Want to position your very own gardening competencies to take a look at?
 Enter GardenFest’s box gardening contest.
 Prepare an association in a traditional field or assume outside the planter.
-Bring the container entry and a stand for a display to the hospitality booth positioned in Hennepin Park through nine a.M.
+Bring the container entry and a stand for a display to the hospitality booth positioned in Hennepin Park through nine a.m.
 Saturday.

 “Lewiston GardenFest is prepared through an enthusiastic and devoted group of volunteers from the Lewiston Garden Club who positioned their inexperienced thumbs to work for the benefit of the network,” said Barbara Landree, GardenFest co-chair.
 “The occasion is completely unfastened to wait, and all proceeds from Lewiston GardenFest move lower back into civic beautification efforts for the duration of the Lewiston area, inclusive of shopping flora, landscaping, and providing scholarships.”